Constant gmp_mpfr_sys::C::GMP::Formatted_Input [−][src]

 character of lookahead when parsing.
 Although clearly it could look at its

-entire input, it is deliberately made identical to gmp_fscanf
+entire input, it is deliberately made identical to gmp_fscanf, the same

 Previous: Formatted Input Functions, Up: Formatted Input [Index]